neet/mirrortter/README.md

 cp .env.example .env
 ```

-And specify some authorization information, for more preferences, see *Configuration* section below
+Then specify some authorization information, for more preferences, see [Configuration](#configuration) section below
 ```diff
 +MASTODON_URL=
 +MASTODON_ACCESS_TOKEN=